 Partnership with Pfizer expands access to cancer treatments in 70 LMICs

-February 9, 2021 - IDA Foundation and Pfizer today announced a partnership to provide equitable access to quality cancer treatments in almost 70 developing countries across Latin America, Asia, Africa and the Western Pacific region.
+February 9, 2021 - IDA Foundation and Pfizer today announced a partnership to provide equitable access to quality cancer treatments in almost 70 low- and middle-income countries (LMICs) across Latin America, Asia, Africa and the Western Pacific region.
 The supply agreement means that millions more patients will now have the potential to access innovative chemotherapy medicines for multiple types of cancer.

 Michelle Akande, Vice President, Global Health Partnerships at Pfizer adds: “I am proud to announce this landmark partnership, which brings us one step closer to our objective of ensuring cancer patients everywhere have sustainable access to the quality treatments they need.
 We are continuously expanding our efforts to meet the needs of patients in parts of the world where access remains a challenge.
 Partnerships remain central to how we work, and we continue to identify new partners from all sectors who share our vision and commitment to improve health system and patient level outcomes, and provide long-term access to innovative, life-saving medicines to everyone, everywhere.”